cawolfkreo/exam-web-dev/README.md

 ### See an Already deployed demo

-If you don't feel like deploying this project or preparing everythin listed on the *getting started* section, there is a deployed version of this project [here.](https://insta-fight.herokuapp.com/)
+If you don't feel like deploying this project or preparing everything listed on the *getting started* section, there is a deployed version of this project [here.](https://insta-fight.herokuapp.com/)

 ### Deploy Yourself
 Once you have everything ready open the terminal on the root folder where this project is downloaded in your pc and then enter on the `frontend` folder and run: